BOTTOM LINE UP FRONT:

 - Harmonics and magnetizing current (reactance) seen at one port is negatively seen at the other port or automatically cancelled by the electromagnetics of the position dependent flux high frequency transformer (PDF-HFT), unless artificially provided by BRTEC control software or mechanical positioning.

-- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure (in a timely fashion), BRTEC sensorlessly and automatically provides any (or low) speed synchronized excitation and as a result, pole count or excitation frequency are trade space for low frequencies or speed.
+- Although the shallow slopes of low frequencies (or low speeds) are very difficult to measure or synthesized (in a timely fashion) by today’s state-of-art controllers, BRTEC sensorlessly and automatically provides any (or low) speed synchronized excitation and as a result, pole count or excitation frequency become trade space for low frequencies or speed.

 IMPORTANT: As the only practical brushless and symmetrically stable multiphase wound-rotor “synchronous” doubly-fed electric machine system, SYNCHRO-SYM has ample in-house study and prototyping (e.g., synchronous doubly fed) as well as legacy third-party study and manufacture (e.g., multiphase slip-ring wound rotor induction doubly fed).
 In consideration, SYNCHRO-SYM is routine engineering and manufacturing ready (e.g., simplest construction) for power scaling to any customer specification.